awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 Here's how you configure DNSSEC for domains registered with Amazon Route 53 to protect your internet hosts from DNS spoofing, simplified for clarity:

-1. Use the method provided by your DNS service provider to *sign* the resource record sets in your hosted zone with the *private key* in an asymmetric key pair\.
+1. Use the method provided by your DNS service provider to *sign* the records in your hosted zone with the *private key* in an asymmetric key pair\.
 **Important**
-Amazon Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to configure DNSSEC for a domain that is registered with Amazon Route 53, you must use another DNS service provider\.
+Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
+If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider\.

 1. Provide the *public key* from the key pair to your domain registrar, and specify the algorithm that was used to generate the key pair\.
 The domain registrar forwards the public key and the algorithm to the registry for the top\-level domain \(TLD\)\.

-   For information about how to perform this step for domains that you registered with Amazon Route 53, see [Adding Public Keys for a Domain](#domain-configure-dnssec-adding-keys)\.
+   For information about how to perform this step for domains that you registered with Route 53, see [Adding Public Keys for a Domain](#domain-configure-dnssec-adding-keys)\.

 After you configure DNSSEC, here's how it protects your domain from DNS spoofing: